capncodewash/docs-1/sources/oxtrust/configuration.md

 * _From Email Address:_ Email Address of the Gluu Server administrator.

 * _Required Authentication:_ If the SMTP server requires authentication
-  for every access, then enable this option by ticking the check-box, please.
+  for every access, then enable this option by ticking the check-box.

 * _SMTP User Name:_ The username for the SMTP server goes here.